sloanahrens/devops-toolkit-tutorials/1-4-ci-circleci-aws.md

 We need to create two ECR repositories, named `stockpicker/webapp` and `stockpicker/celery`.
 We will push docker images to these repos shortly.

-The URI for your repos will look similar to this:
+The URIs for your repos will look similar to these:

 ```
 421987441365.dkr.ecr.us-east-2.amazonaws.com/stockpicker/webapp
+421987441365.dkr.ecr.us-east-2.amazonaws.com/stockpicker/celery
 ```

 With different repo ID and region-name depending on your region.